 Amsterdam Gay Travel

-wolfyy’s Amsterdam gay travel guide to the best hotels, gay bars, clubs & things to do.
+wolfyy’s Amsterdam gay guide to hotels & where to stay, things to do, gay bars, clubs & parties.

 The Gay Travel Experience: Amsterdam, Netherlands

-One of the most progressive cities in the world, Amsterdam has a thriving gay scene and is well-known for being gay-friendly.
+One of the most progressive cities in the world, Amsterdam has a thriving and incredibly historic gay scene that travelers adore.

-Below I’ll fill you in on all the best hotels for LGBT travelers, fun places to visit, the Amsterdam gay area, and a bunch of gay nightlife venues.
+Below is all you need to know about hotels for LGBT travelers, fun places to visit, Amsterdam’s gay area, and local gay nightlife venues.

 Gay Amsterdam: Hotels & Where to Stay